limlining/SECP-TEKNOLOGY-INFORMATION-SYSTEM/README.md

          A Technology Information System (IS) combines hardware, software, data, people, and processes to collect, store, process, and distribute information, enabling organizations to operate efficiently, make decisions, and gain a competitive edge.
+         Before learning this course, I doesn't understand why this course essential in this course.Now, I notice that this course enhance basic skill, communication skil and physical skill since enhance my confident.
 # ✈️ ACCESS NOTE AND ASSIGNMENT
 |**SECP**|   CLICK  |
 |-------------|---------------------------------|